World Club Challenge: Wigan Warriors can end Super League's wait for win

 British clubs still lead the head-to-head 22-match series, dating back to Wigan's 8-2 win over Manly in 1987, by 12 wins to 10.

-But that statistic underlines how dominant the Super League sides were, compared with the slide in fortunes in the last decade or so.
+But that statistic underlines how dominant the Super League sides were, compared with the slide in fortunes in the past decade or so.

-The truth of it is that in the last three years, it has not even been close.
+The truth of it is that in the past three years, it has not even been close.

 They have even started adding other teams to the mix to make it a World Club Series weekend - this year Warrington take on Brisbane Broncos on Saturday before Super League champions Wigan face Cronulla-Sutherland Sharks on Sunday.
 But the Aussies even win the warm-up games, mostly at a canter.